MicrosoftEdge/WebView2Feedback/FindOnPage.md

     runtimeclass CoreWebView2Find : [default]ICoreWebView2Find {}

     /// Interface providing methods and properties for finding and navigating through text in the web view.
-    /// This interface allows for text searches, navigation between matches, and customization of the find UI.
+    /// This interface allows for finding text, navigation between matches, and customization of the find UI.
     [com_interface("staging=ICoreWebView2StagingFind")]
     [ms_owner("core", "maxwellmyers@microsoft.com")]
     [availability("staging")]
     interface ICoreWebView2Find
     {
         [completed_handler("")]
-        /// Initiates a search using the specified configuration.
+        /// Initiates a find using the specified configuration.
-        /// Displays the Find bar and starts the search operation.
-If a search was already ongoing, it will be stopped and replaced with this new instance.
+        /// Displays the Find bar and starts the find operation.
+If a find session was already ongoing, it will be stopped and replaced with this new instance.
-        /// If called with an empty string, the Find bar is displayed but no search occurs.
-Changing the configuration object after initiation won't affect the ongoing search.
+        /// If called with an empty string, the Find bar is displayed but no finding occurs.
+Changing the configuration object after initiation won't affect the ongoing find session.
-        /// To change the ongoing search, StartFind must be called again with a new or modified configuration object.
+        /// To change the ongoing find session, StartFind must be called again with a new or modified configuration object.
-        /// This method is primarily designed for HTML document searches.
+        /// This method is primarily designed for HTML document queries.
         Windows.Foundation.IAsyncAction StartFindAsync(CoreWebView2FindConfiguration configuration);

         /// Navigates to the next match in the document.